-REAL ESTATE LICENSING REQUIREMENTS
+STATE LICENSING REQUIREMENTS

-The Alaska Real Estate Commission has established the requirements that qualify applicants for a real estate sales or broker license.
-Applicants should read this candidate handbook and any other information provided by the Commission before applying for any license examination.
+The Utah Division of Real Estate has established the requirements for qualification for a salesperson or broker license.
+Applicants should read this candidate handbook, the enclosed forms, and any other information provided by the Division of Real Estate before making a reservation for any licensing examination.
+Applicants must meet all education requirements before they make an examination reservation.